rst2pdf/rst2pdf/trunk/doc/montecristo/montecristo.rst

 "No, no, my dear Edmond--my boy--my son!--no; but I did not expect you;
 and joy, the surprise of seeing you so suddenly--Ah, I feel as if I were going to die."

-"Come, come, cheer up, my dear father!
-'Tis I--really I!
-They say joy never hurts, and so I came to you without any warning.
-Come now, do smile, instead of looking at me so solemnly.
-Here I am back again, and